 Rappers becoming fixtures on food scene

 This Feb.
-26, 2017 photo made available by WorldRedEye.com, shows rapper Snoop Dog, right, and Chef Guy Fieri, cooking together during a demonstration at the South Beach Wine & Food Festival in Miami Beach, Fla.
-Rappers Snoop, Action Bronson and Rev Run are ushering the culinary world into an era where shows like ""Martha and Snoop's Potluck Dinner Party" are a hit and rappers like 2 Chainz drop cookbooks along with their albums.
+26, 2017 photo made available by WorldRedEye.com shows rapper Snoop Dog, left, and Chef Guy Fieri cooking together during a demonstration at the South Beach Wine & Food Festival in Miami Beach, Fla.

 Add your comments below